New features

 Property support emscripten's wasm-ld

 Before 0.54.0 we treated emscripten as both compiler and linker, which isn't really true.
-It does have a linker, called wasm-ld (meson's name is ld.wasm).
+It does have a linker, called wasm-ld (Meson's name is ld.wasm).
 This is a special version of clang's lld.
 This will now be detected properly.

 Skip sanity tests when cross compiling